Frequently Asked Questions

 If you live local, you can come to pick up your puppy, or we can deliver for $1 a mile up to 200 miles.

-If you live further out than 200 miles we can set up a ground shipper to deliver your puppy.
-These rates may vary depending on millage.
+If you live further out than 200 miles we can set up a ground shipper or flight nanny to deliver your puppy.
+These rates vary depending on millage.
 We have several shippers we use and trust.
 Please reach out if you need a referral.